umee-network/umee/docs/architecture/ADR-008-borrow-tracking.md

 ### Positive

-- Borrow totals and borrow utilization can be calculated in O(1) time instead of O(N) as N is the total number of borrow positions across all users
+- Borrow totals and supply utilization can be calculated in O(1) time instead of O(N) as N is the total number of borrow positions across all users
 - Periodic functions can now take place every block instead of every `InterestEpoch` blocks
 - Quantities like uToken exchange rates and lend APYs now update instantly to new borrow and lend activity, even between multiple transactions within the same block.